ProgramsWorkshopsImpactTeamPartner with us

 Solder & Build

-Older kids learn safe soldering technique and assemble a take-home badge or blinky kit, board by board.
+Older kids learn safe soldering technique and assemble a take-home project.

 HOW A WORKSHOP RUNS